IdentityServer/Documentation/docs/advanced/di.md

 ### Obtaining other dependencies

 While this approach allows you the most flexibility to create your service, you still might require the use of other services.
 This is what the `IDependencyResolver` is used for.
-It allows you to obtain other services from within your callback function.
-For example, if your custom client store requires a dependency on another service from within IdentityServer, it can be obtain as such:
+It allows you to get services from within your callback function.
+For example, if your custom client store requires a dependency on another service from within IdentityServer, it can be obtained as such:

 ```csharp
 var factory = new IdentityServerServiceFactory();